Student Handbook - Academic Information & Policies

 The Drop/Add procedure allows students to change a course or change from one course section to another during the first week of class.
 It is possible to add a course from Monday through Wednesday only during the first week of classes.
 (Exceptions are made for students whose first official class begins after the official drop/add period.)
 Since it is more difficult to add a class than to drop one, it is important to add the new class before dropping the old one.
 Students should consult an advisor before making schedule changes to be certain of fulfilling degree requirements.

-Students can drop a class and receive a “W” (a no-penalty grade) until approximately the tenth week of classes.
+Students can drop a class and receive a “W” until approximately the tenth week of classes.
 Students are advised to talk to the instructor before dropping a class.
 It is important to note that withdrawing from a course can negatively affect financial aid eligibility, and students should check to see what the possible ramifications might be before making a decision.
 Students must withdraw officially on the Web, at Enrollment Central at the Marple Campus or at the off-campus office.
 Students who do not officially withdraw could receive a grade of “F.”

 No Show Withdrawal (NS) is initiated by the instructor and is issued for all students who register for a course, but never attend any class during the first 3 weeks of classes (or in the case of internet courses for never having any online activity during the first 3 weeks of classes), or for having attended only the first class (or logged in only once during the first week) as documented by the Instructor’s attendance records.
 The NS is issued through the registrar’s office and results in no refund of tuition and fees to the student.
 If a student is receiving financial aid, the NS will also require an adjustment to the award and the student will then become financially responsible for the course even though not attending.